UBC-MDS/DSCI-532_2024_12_bigmac/README.md

 **Features include:**

-- **Global Map View:** Highlights countries with data, showing the latest Big Mac Index and minimum wage summaries.
+- **Global Map View:** Spot economic trends at a glance.
+Highlights countries with data, showing the latest Big Mac Index and minimum wage summaries.
-- **Time Series Plots:** Displays Big Mac prices and minimum wage trends in both local currency and USD.
+- **Dynamic Time Series Plots:** Track Big Mac price and minimum wage trends in selected country over selected years.
-- **Buying Power Calculator:** Calculates how many Big Macs an hour of minimum wage can buy in selected countries.
+- **Buying Power Calculator:** Calculates how many Big Macs an hour of minimum wage can buy in the selected country over selected years.
 - **Inflation Adjustment Toggle:** Adjusts historical prices for inflation.
 - **Currency Conversion Option:** Views prices in local currency or USD.

-Developed using Dash, the dashboard aims to make economic data accessible and engaging.
+We've crafted this tool using Dash to offer a user-friendly and visually compelling way to navigate economic data.

 ## How to Contribute

-Interested in enhancing the Big Mac Index Dashboard?
-See our [Contributing Guidelines](#).
-Contributions can range from data updates to feature development.
-All contributors must adhere to our [Code of Conduct](#).
+Your insights and expertise can help make the Big Mac Index Dashboard even better.
+For guidelines on contributions, please refer to our [Contributing Guidelines](#) and uphold our [Code of Conduct](#).
+Whether you're looking to update data, enhance features, or fix bugs, we welcome your involvement!

 ## Running the Dashboard Locally